mantidproject/mantid/docs/source/release/v3.11.0/indirect_inelastic.rst

 New
 ###
-- :ref:`SimpleShapeMonteCarloAbsorption <algm-SimpleShapeMonteCarloAbsorption>` has been added to simplify sample environment inputs for MonteCarloAbsorption
+- :ref:`SimpleShapeMonteCarloAbsorption <algm-SimpleShapeMonteCarloAbsorption>` has been added to simplify sample environment inputs for MonteCarloAbsorption.
 - :ref:`algm-CalculateMonteCarloAbsorption` calculates Paalman Pings absorption factors from a sample and container workspace, given shape specific input.

 Improved
 ########
 - The following changes were made to the :ref:`algm-MSDFit` algorithm:
    - Added model selection to the :ref:`algm-MSDFit` algorithm, with three current models: MsdPeters, MsdYi and MsdPeters.
-New models now work with workspaces in Q not Q^2 (e.g. _eq workspaces 'Elastic Q')
+New models now work with workspaces in Q not Q^2 (e.g. _eq workspaces 'Elastic Q').
 - The following changes were made to the the :ref:`algm-ConvolutionFitSequential` algorithm:
    - Added 'ExtractMembers' property to :ref:`algm-ConvolutionFitSequential` - this allows for extracting the members of the convolution fitting into their own workspaces.
    - Property to pass the workspace index added to :ref:`algm-ConvolutionFitSequential`.